Aiden128/CS5422/hw1/README.md

 I use the seven indices above to generate the percentage stacked histogram, the I am able to apply *Amdahl's law* to analyze which part of the program could be optimized.

-The runtime settings of the cluster are identical to the config files from TA, using different setting is meaningless.
+The runtime settings of the cluster are identical to the config files from TA, using different settings to run the test is meaningless.

 I also noticed that Read/ Write time may be affected by whether the cluster is crownded or not, but I don't really care since there is nothing we can do improve its performance.